-Rocky Mountain horses actually hail from the Appalachian region of eastern Kentucky and were one of the foundations of the family of breeds that developed there.
-Kentucky was geographically significant, as its central location meant Spanish horses from the South and Southeast could easily be crossed with English horses from the East.
-This genetic combination would result in all of the gaited breeds developed in the United States, including the American Saddlebred and Tennessee Walking Horse.
+Kentucky’s central location meant Spanish horses could easily be brought from the South and Southeast to be crossed with English horses from the East.
+This genetic combination was the basis of all the gaited breeds developed in the United States, including the American Saddlebred and Tennessee Walking Horse.

-Gaited horses are those which naturally have gaits other than, or in addition to, the walk, trot, and canter of all horses.
-They may include the rack, single foot, and running walk, which are more comfortable for the rider than the trot.
-Spanish horses likely contributed this characteristic to American breeds.
+Gaited horses are those that naturally have gaits other than, or in addition to, the walk, trot, and canter common to all horses.
+These gaits may include the rack, single foot, and running walk, which are more comfortable for the rider than the trot.
+(It is likely that the Spanish horses contributed this characteristic.)

-The Rocky Mountain was also shaped by its early uses in the limestone plateau and mountains of eastern Kentucky.
-Horses were expected to be adaptable and versatile, easy keepers, rugged. sure-footed, and willing in disposition.
-The breed reflects the primitive gaited horse type and may be ancestral to modern breeds developed later.
+The ancestors of the Rocky Mountain horse were shaped by their early use in the limestone plateau and mountain region of eastern Kentucky.
+Horses were expected to be adaptable and versatile, easy keepers, rugged, sure-footed, with a willing disposition.

 The Rocky Mountain Horse Association was formed in 1986 through the efforts of Rea Swan of Lexington, Kentucky.
-She worked for several years to understand breed history and locate remnants of the breed and establish a registry to record pedigrees.
-The Rocky Mountain has grown quickly, as it fits the current market for easy riding, gentle family pleasure horses, and now numbers about 10,000.
+She worked for several years to understand breed history, locate remnants of the breed, and establish a registry to record pedigrees.
+The popularity of the Rocky Mountain horse has grown quickly as it fits the current market desire for easy riding, gentle, family pleasure horses.

 As a landrace breed, the Rocky Mountain is somewhat variable in type.
-Some horses have very Spanish features while others appear more like the larger, modern breeds.
-Consistent among all is a smooth four-beat gait and a calm, friendly disposition.
-The horses stand 14.2 to 16 hands at the withers and weigh 850 to 1,000 pounds.
+Some horses have very Spanish features while others appear more like larger, modern breeds.
+Consistent among all variations is a smooth, four-beat gait and a calm, friendly disposition.
+The horses stand 14.2-16 hands at the withers and weigh 850-1,000 lbs.
 Most of the solid colors known in horses occur in the breed, including gray and roan, though chocolate of varying shades with a flaxen mane and tail is the most popular.
 Spotted individuals occur occasionally, but they are not accepted by the registry.
-The Rocky Mountain is closely related to Mountain Pleasure horses and many are included in registries of both breeds.
+The Rocky Mountain is closely related to Mountain Pleasure horses, and many are included in registries for both breeds.